KonstanzeTan/tan_etal_DCM/README.md

 The scripts in [Quantification and statistical analysis of DNA methylation](./code_quantmethylationstatanalysis/) facilitate various tasks in methylation data preprocessing and quality control, calculation of methylation betas, epigenome-wide association analysis, meta-analysis, adjustment for test-statistic inflation and finally the identification of sentinel CpGs.

-## Enrichment/depletion analysis of genomic regulatory features
+## Enrichment analysis of genomic regulatory features

 We analysed sentinel CpGs for enrichment in various genomic regulatory features using a permutation testing approach.
 Specifically, sentinel CpG overlap of genomic regulatory features was compared to a background set comprising permutations of EPIC array CpGs matched by methylation levels and variability.
 This addresses bias inherent in methylation arrays, which preferentially assay pre-determined genomic sites and well-annotated genes.